mhchavez/SCMA-Notebook.io/_posts/2019-09-23-Working-in-Mothur.md

----
-layout: default
-title: Mothur
-date: 2019-09-23
----

 # WORKING IN MOTHUR 1
+In our folder are raw sequence dataof *the chipmunk dataset*, our previously generated *stability* file.
+Our job is to quality control the reads and analyze them.
+In the following directions we are following the Schloss pipeline in mothur.

 **OBJECTIVE** prepare and trim a small dataset  provided in class using Mothur

 ## PROCCESSING THE DATA: WORKING WITH MOTHUR
 **1. Loading mothur**